Learning a Tree-Structured Ising Model in Order to Make Predictions: Outline of Proof

 We now sketch the argument for the main result, Theorem \ref{t:CLLowerBound}, guaranteeing accurate pairwise marginals in the Chow-Liu tree.
 The starting point is an application of the triangle inequality~\eqref{e:triangle}:

-The first term on the right-hand side of Equation~\eqref{e:TrianLoss} addresses the error in estimation of pairwise correlations due to the difference in the structure of $\T$ and $\Tc\,.$ Looking at Equation~\eqref{e:LL2}, for each pair of nodes $u,v\in \VV\,,\,$ $\path_{\T}(u,v)$ and $\path_{\Tc}(u,v)$ must be compared.
-We call this first term the \textit{loss due to graph estimation error}.
+The first term on the right-hand side of Equation~\eqref{e:TrianLoss} represents the error due to the difference in the structure of $\T$ and $\Tc$, so we call this first term the \textit{loss due to graph estimation error}.
+Equation~\eqref{e:LL2} tells us that for each pair of nodes $u,v\in \VV\,,\,$ $\path_{\T}(u,v)$ and $\path_{\Tc}(u,v)$ must be compared.

-The second term on the right-hand side of Equation~\eqref{e:LL2} addresses the propagation of error due to the parameter estimation error.
-Recall that the estimated parameters on the Chow-Liu tree are derived by matching correlations to the empirical values.
+The second term on the right-hand side of Equation~\eqref{e:TrianLoss} represents the propagation of error due to inaccuracy in estimated parameters.
+Recall that the estimated parameters on the Chow-Liu tree are obtained by matching correlations to the empirical values.

 Theorem \ref{t:CLLowerBound} follows by separately bounding each term on the right-hand side of Equation~\eqref{e:TrianLoss}.